laravel/docs/telescope.md

     php artisan telescope:publish

-To keep the assets up-to-date and avoid issues in future updates, we highly recommend adding the command to the `post-update-cmd` scripts in your `composer.json` file:
+To keep the assets up-to-date and avoid issues in future updates, you may add the `telescope:publish` command to the `post-update-cmd` scripts in your application's `composer.json` file:

     {
         "scripts": {